fracapuano/Quinto/README.md

 Our players are modelled as instances of the `RLPlayer(...)`.

 ## Experiments & Results
-An extensive discussion of our results can be found in the full report that complements this repo.
+An extensive discussion of our experimental results can be found in the full report that complements this repo.

 Our experiments related to the training phase of `v3` can be found [here](https://wandb.ai/francescocapuano/QuartoRL-v3%20training?workspace=user-).

-Currently, we are still experimenting with a last version fully trained with self-play.
-These experiments can be found [here](https://wandb.ai/francescocapuano/QuartoRL-v2%20seedless%20training?workspace=user-).
+Currently, we are still experimenting with a last version fully trained with self-play for a larger number of episodes.
+These experiments can be consulted [here](https://wandb.ai/francescocapuano/QuartoRL-v2%20seedless%20training?workspace=user-).

 Tested against a randomly playing agent, our algorithm peaks 90%+ winning rate over 100 games.
 More interestingly, however, our approach allows running **more than 50 games a second**.

 In particular, our algorithm can play 1000 games against a random agent, win the vast majority of these matches while requiring 50 seconds only.

 ## Credits
 While we take pride in the full pathernity of this work, we would like to acknowledge the influence of several online open-source resources such as: